Sluice Gate Flow Measurements

-Sluice gates are used for controlling and measuring flow rates in open channels and rivers, mainly in connection to hydro power plants
+Sluice gates can be used to control and measure volume flow rates in open channels and rivers, mainly in connection to hydro power plants.

-Sluice gate flow metering is often used to measure the flow rate in open channels.
-The sluice gate is also often used to regulate or modulate the flow.
+Sluice gate flow metering is often used to measure flow rate in open channels.
+Sluice gates are also often used to modulate flow.

 where

-The pressure components are in general irrelevant since the pressures upstream and downstream are the same (p1 - p2 = 0).
+The pressure components in the equation are in general irrelevant since pressure upstream and downstream are the same (p1 - p2 = 0).

-Assuming that the velocity profiles are uniform in the upstream and downstream section the Continuity Equation gives:
+Assuming uniform upstream and downstream velocity profiles - the Continuity Equation gives:

 q = v1 A1